About COVID-19 and pregnancy

 The risk of getting seriously ill increases for pregnant women with risk factors such as obesity, high blood pressure or diabetes.
 Therefore, if this applies to you, be extra careful.
 Consult your midwife or doctor and limit close contact with people outside your household as much as possible.

-Mother-to-child transmission of COVID-19 during pregnancy is unlikely.
 Children can be infected with COVID-19 but severe illness is very rare in newborn babies and in children.
 Therefore, healthy newborn babies do not need to be separated from their mother after delivery due to the risk of transmission.

 Breast milk is not a source of transmission and there is no reason to prevent mothers from breastfeeding.

 - COVID-19 increases the risk of premature birth (in Swedish)